ridz-shothikai/eg-dg/memory-bank/productContext.md

 -   **Upload Engine:** Simple drag-and-drop interface for uploading diagrams.
 -   **Smart Diagram Parsing:** Automatically identifies and labels components (beams, slabs, etc.) and extracts metadata.
 -   **Natural Language Chat:** Users can ask questions in plain English about the diagram content (e.g., "What is the bridge ID?", "List all PSC beams").
-Provides context-aware answers or indicates if information is not present.
+Provides context-aware answers, streamed in real-time, or indicates if information is not present.
+Includes an animated loading indicator while generating responses.
 -   **BoM/BoQ Extraction:** Automatically generates Bills of Materials and Quantities with details like item type, quantity, dimensions, and material.
 Allows manual edits and export (CSV, PDF, JSON).
 -   **Compliance Checker:** Validates diagram components against selected standards (IBC, Eurocodes, IS) and provides pass/fail reports.
 -   **Diagram Comparison:** Visually highlights differences between two versions of a diagram.